Everything comes to an end, even — and maybe especially — when it comes to insurance. But that doesn’t mean you can’t get an extension.

 An extended reporting period is a period of time that can be added to your policy and is intended to cover potential gaps between insurance policies.
 An ERP allows you to extend the time available to report a claim after the last policy has expired.

-Some situations where an extended reporting period are necessary are:
+Some situations where an extended reporting period is necessary are:

 - When merging two law firms